 You can think of licensezero.com as a kind of Internet vending machine.
 As a contributor, you can make a deal with the operator of the vending machine to stock it with private licenses and relicense deals for sale.
 The vending machine then handles taking payment and spitting out licenses on your behalf.

-You could also think of licensezero.com as a kind of e-commerce platform service-izing the back-office operations of a dual licensing business: negotiation, communication, payment processing, records management.
+You could also think of licensezero.com as a kind of e-commerce platform service-izing the back-office operations of a public-private licensing business: negotiation, communication, payment processing, records management.
 Rather than start a company and hire people to handle those tasks, or take time away from development to do them yourself, you can use licensezero.com to run your licensing business 24/7.
 It works just a well for expensive licenses priced in the thousands of dollars and relatively cheap licenses costing just a few bucks.

 You can create an account to sell private licenses through License Zero by linking a standard Stripe payment processing account, via Stripe Connect.
 Stripe Connect enables licensezero.com to connect its Stripe account to yours, then generate access keys to initiate payment processing requests directly on your account.
 Stripe assesses its fee, and any commission for licensezero.com, on the transaction.